ja0nz/bachelorarbeit/paper.md

 # 4. Building a browsernative microservice

 After getting confidence in microservice principles and technical background the paper should briefly join them to form a *browsernative microservices*.
 Needless to say the following example is overall simplified towards illustrating the connection between browsernative technologies and microservice patterns.
+Furthermore it is highly opinionated in development and shouldn't perceived as "single source of truth".

 Googles library Polymer is a good place for learning about web components in depth and make use of their toolbox.
 One of their most famous proof of concept is the so-called [Polymer Shop](https://shop.polymer-project.org/) which is a fully-fledged online shop nested within a single root element `<shop-app>`.
 This app made of several main views and many more invisible wrapper elements for routing, service worker caching, theming, etc. The whole shop runs as a single application fetching and updating remote resources and switching views.
 Let's assume we work in a sales engineering team of the Polymer Shop and need to rebuild the checkout microservice.

 The current checkout can be found at https://shop.polymer-project.org/checkout.
 At the time of writing the checkout is a single, 671 lines of code long Polymer component including all required fields for sign in, shipping, billing and summarizing the order.
 In the spirit of microservices we will split up the microservice into fine grained components.
 The shopping cart data is pulled out of a local storage JSON entity set up previously by another custom-element.